GoogleChrome/web.dev/src/site/content/en/blog/prefers-reduced-motion/index.md

 ---
 title: "prefers-reduced-motion: Sometimes less movement is more"
+subhead: |
-subhead: The prefers-reduced-motion media query detects whether the user has requested that the system minimize the amount of animation or motion it uses.
+  The prefers-reduced-motion media query detects whether the user has requested the operating system to minimize the amount of animation or motion it uses.
 authors:
   - thomassteiner
 description: The prefers-reduced-motion media query detects whether the user has requested that the system minimize the amount of animation or motion it uses.
 This is for users who either require or prefer minimized animations; for example people with vestibular disorders often desire animations to be kept to a minimum.